x-Dk7/P4-DikDiks/README.md

    Jacob (20/20) - Make at least base subpage for the mario games that connect to the main homepage and have information on that mario game.
 Mario Museum Repository: https://github.com/nguyenjacob/MarioMuseum This repository has the code that I've been working on this week.
 With this code, I managed to make different subpages for the 4 mario games as well as embedding each of the games' original soundtrack. https://www.youtube.com/watch?v=2PCOS9khjjs Video of my code deployment.

-   Mustafa (16/20) - Make a Navigation Bar for the webpage
+   Mustafa (18/20) - Make a Navigation Bar for the webpage.
+Currently have the links et up, however, when clicking on the link, it doesn't take you to the other pages.
+This will be fixed soon.
+Here is a link to the Youtube tutorial I followed to get this navbar set up: https://www.youtube.com/watch?v=At4B7A4GOPg

    Jason (19/20) - I mostly dedicated my time to coding in MySQL and figuring out how to gather data someway through my code.
 This was my scrum board goal.
 I was somewhat successful.  https://docs.google.com/document/d/1bqTv_FH09Lna3JLCgFsxR-HSP2P9npcYaC5cuVIpaX4/edit?usp=sharing